-Definitely a guitar and an organ sounds pretty good in any concert.
-With a simple layout the Electro-Harmonix B9 Organ Machine is to the point with no exaggeration.
-The click knob has five control variations that allows access to manipulate and control the ratio of the organ signal and the dry signal.
+Definitely, a guitar and an organ sound pretty good in any concert.
+With a simple layout, the Electro-Harmonix B9 Organ Machine is to the point with no exaggeration.
+The click knob has five control variations that allow access to manipulate and control the ratio of the organ signal and the dry signal.
 A knob is also provided for the click and mod control.
 Moving through nine variations on the organ type this larger knob is provided on the left crosswise of the pedal and there are some independent outputs on every signal which is an added advantage.

 Recommendations for the best tracking were provided by the EHX.
-To not get a fake sound or distorted, the EHX suggests you to place the B9 at the beginning in the signal chain.
-When I tested this after a full tone Drive-2 MOSFET I did feel an edge when the B9 was placed earlier at the chain.
+To not get a fake sound or distortion, the EHX suggests you place the B9 at the beginning of the signal chain.
+When I tested this after a full-tone Drive-2 MOSFET I did feel an edge when the B9 was placed earlier at the chain.
 One oddity though was that I fixed the B9 at the “Full Drive 2” to assist the signal and the MIM Fender Strat was used.
 The lower output gave the B9 the right signal.

-Among all the preset tones in the B9 Harmonix the one that sounds the most majestic is the cathedral settings.
-I started up the ‘verb on the Deluxe’ reverb pedal kit on slow and soft chord.
-This have a soft bite, the mid-range on the upper level of the B9 brings in mind the enlightened sound created by Deep Purple and Yes when a compressor was combined.
+Among all the preset tones in the B9 Harmonix, the one that sounds the most majestic is the cathedral setting.
+I started up the ‘verb on the Deluxe’ reverb pedal kit on the slow and soft chords.
+This has a soft bite, the mid-range on the upper level of the B9 brings to mind the enlightened sound created by Deep Purple and Yes when a compressor was combined.
 There is a knob feature that can be rotated and clicked for the octave settings to add higher harmonics.

 While we saw the regal of the tones, the most retro of the settings are the two at the end, bell organ and continental, sounding the most skittish and frisky.
-Reproducing tone of Ray Manzarek tone, the continental setting creates tones simliar to “Light My Fire” and “A-Gadda-Da-Vida”.
+The reproducing tone of Ray Manzarek tone, the continental setting creates tones similar to “Light My Fire” and “A-Gadda-Da-Vida”.
 Reasonably inadequate for the keyboard player, since the tones are not compelling as much, it sure suggests the 60’s pop culture and amazingly composed atmosphere.
-The setting of bell organ is typically the organ style: Hammond style.
-The knob provided allows for a dial setting of the adequate volume of chime.
+The setting of the bell organ is typically the organ style: Hammond style.
+The knob provided allows for a dial setting of the adequate volume of a chime.

-The B9 electro Harmonix adds a multidimensional, sensation of touch, texture and tone.
+The B9 electro Harmonix adds a multidimensional, sensation of touch, texture, and tone.
 This is evident if you are aware of the B3 and would distinguish it from the Melosonic.
-The ability for the B9 to deliver workable sounds is by far the most advantageous.
+The ability of the B9 to deliver workable sounds is by far the most advantageous.